-The following description of the State of Delaware Deferred Compensation Plan (the "Plan") provides only general information.
+General - The following description of State of Delaware Match Plan (the "Plan") provides only general information.
 Participants should refer to the plan document for a more complete description of the Plan's provisions.
 Participants may also find more information at <https://treasurer.delaware.gov/deferred-compensation-plans/>.

-General - Delaware Code Title 29, Part V, Chapter 60A (the "Code") sets forth the requirements for deferred compensation programs for public officers and employees of the State of Delaware (the "State").
-The purpose of the Code is to create a vehicle through which all eligible employees of the State may, on a voluntary basis, provide for additional retirement income security.
+Delaware Code Title 29, Part V, Chapter 60A (the "Code") sets forth the requirements for deferred compensation programs for public officers and employees of the State of Delaware (the "State").
+The purpose of the Code is to create a vehicle through which all employees of the State may, on a voluntary basis, provide additional retirement income security.
 The Code gives authority to the Plans Management Board, which is responsible for oversight of the Plan.
-The Plans Management Board has charged the Office of the State Treasurer with daily administration.
-The State General Assembly may amend the Code at any time.
-The Plans Management Board may modify the Plan pursuant to authority provided under the Code.
+Section 6060 of the Code authorizes the Plans Management Board to establish the Plan pursuant to Section 401(a) of the Internal Revenue Code (the "IRC").

-The Plan is a defined contribution plan, under Section 457(b) of the Internal Revenue Code (the "IRC"), covering all full-time and part-time employees of the State, including elected or appointed officials who receive compensation wholly or in part directly from the State Treasurer or from the Treasury through an agency within the State that is wholly or in part supported by the State.
-Under the Plan's provisions, employees of the State who are otherwise eligible for the State's employee benefit plans are eligible to participate in the Plan.
-The Plan excludes individuals hired on a temporary basis, including "casual/seasonal" employees, and consultants.
+The Plan is a defined contribution plan, under Section 401(a) of the IRC, covering any individual who is employed by the State, including elected or appointed officials, and who received compensation wholly or in part directly from the State Treasury or from the Treasury through an agency within the State that is wholly or in part supported by the State.
+The Plan does not cover individuals hired on a temporary basis or as consultants.
+Under the Plan's provisions, employees of the State are eligible to participate in the Plan provided they are enrolled in the Deferred Compensation Plan and have made salary reduction contributions for six months.